Test cases

 Add clarity and additional context to your Test Case by uploading images, screenshots, video snippets, or other documents.

-Note: There is a 32MB maximum size for a single file that can be attached.
+There is a 128 MB maximum size limit for a single file that can be attached.

 You can set up your test case to be parametrized and run it through multiple iterations during a test run, depending on the parameter values you define.